IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 To set up and configure the account that you created in [Install the gcloud CLI](#install-gcloud-cli), complete the following steps.
 Replace the placeholder values with your own valid values.

-2. Switch to the project that you created in [Create GCP Service Account and Project](#create-gcp-service-account-and-project):
+2. Switch to the project that you created in [Confidential Space Account Setup](#confidential-space-account-setup):
     ```
     $ gcloud config set project {PROJECT_ID}
     ```